+Water level monitoring will be performed in spring and fall, to capture seasonal variability during typical high and low water level periods.
 Water level measurements will be obtained in accordance with applicable SOPs summarized in Sections 4 and 5.
 The sitewide water level measurements will be obtained prior to initiation of the spring and fall sampling events.
 Sitewide water level monitoring events will also be conducted in coordination with the surface water elevation and flow measurement monitoring events described in Section 3.2, in order to provide a complete representation of groundwater and surface water elevations across the project area.
+Manual measurements will be obtained at all locations to an accuracy of ± 0.01 feet.

-3.1.2 Spring 2019 Monitoring Well Sampling
+3.1.2 Spring 2020 Monitoring Well Sampling

-A total of 23 monitoring wells are scheduled for sampling in spring 2019, as shown in Table 3-2 and on Exhibit 1.
-The total number of wells includes the 22 trend analysis evaluation wells listed in Table 2-1, along with one former private well (Dartman) being sampled by the Custodial Trust to provide information to the East Helena School District (Table 3-2).
+A total of 28 monitoring wells are scheduled for sampling in spring 2020 (Table 3-2, Exhibit 1).
+This includes the 22 arsenic, selenium, sulfate, and chloride trend analysis evaluation wells listed in Table 2-1; five wells added to the 2020 program to enable an updated assessment of zinc and cadmium concentration distributions and trends (Table 3-2); and one former private well (Dartman) being sampled by the Custodial Trust to provide information to the East Helena School District (Table 3-2).
 Monitoring at these locations will allow ongoing evaluation of groundwater quality trends in former smelter site source areas (including the West Selenium Area, the North Plant Arsenic Area, the former Acid Plant area, and the Slag Pile), and at selected wells along the perimeter of the downgradient arsenic and selenium plumes, as described in Section 2.1.
-Due to the limited scope of the spring 2019 monitoring, updated sitewide arsenic and selenium groundwater plume maps will not be prepared based on the spring data set; plume maps will be updated based on the fall 2019 data set as described below.
+Due to the limited scope of the spring 2020 monitoring, updated sitewide arsenic and selenium groundwater plume maps will not be prepared based on the spring data set; plume maps will be updated based on the fall 2020 data set as described below.

-3.1.3 Fall 2019 Monitoring Well Sampling
+3.1.3 Fall 2020 Monitoring Well Sampling

-A total of 78 monitoring wells are scheduled for sampling in fall 2019, as shown in Table 3-2 and on Exhibit 1.
-The fall 2019 sampling event will support multiple objectives, and includes the 22 trend analysis evaluation wells listed in Table 2-1, the 55 plume stability evaluation wells listed in Table 2-2 (note that some wells support both objectives), the 11 CAMU area monitoring wells, the Dartman well described in Section 3.1.2, and two wells at the American Chemet facility (Amchem4 and Amchem Injection), to be sampled at the request of EPA (Table 3-2).
+A total of 83 monitoring wells are scheduled for sampling in fall 2020 (Table 3-2, Exhibit 1).
+The fall 2020 sampling event will support multiple objectives, and includes the 22 trend analysis evaluation wells listed in Table 2-1, the 55 plume stability evaluation wells listed in Table 2-2, the five zinc and cadmium distribution and trend wells discussed in Section 3.1.2 (note that some wells support multiple objectives), the 11 CAMU area monitoring wells, the Dartman well described in Section 3.1.2, and two wells at the American Chemet facility (Amchem4 and Amchem Injection), to be sampled at the request of EPA (Table 3-2).
 Monitoring at these locations will allow completion of the trend analysis and plume stability evaluations described in Sections 2.1 and 2.2, respectively.
-The specific objective(s) addressed by each of the 78 wells scheduled for sampling in fall 2019 are denoted in Table 3-2.
-Updated sitewide arsenic and selenium groundwater plume maps will also be prepared based on the fall 2019 data set.
+The specific objective(s) addressed by each of the 83 wells are denoted in Table 3-2.
+Updated sitewide arsenic and selenium groundwater plume maps will also be prepared based on the fall 2020 data set.